theresamm/project1-exploresg/README.md

 <h3>Features</h3>
 <ul>.The main features of the website are the search bar and widget in the map where you can use to find the location of the tourist spots and restaurants in the area.</ul>
-<ul>.Limitattions - Some details in the markers was different from the other markers due to the different API sources.</ul>
+<ul>.Limitations - Some details in the markers was different from the other markers due to the different API sources.</ul>

 <h3>Technologies Used</h3>
 <ul>.Bootstrap 5.1 - Used to create the navbar, results and buttons.</ul>